What to Eat when taking GLP-1 Medications

 Can I take a GLP-1 medication if I've had bariatric surgery?

-Yes, in some cases GLP-1 medications may be an option for people who have had bariatric surgery, particularly if recurrent weight gain has occurred over time.
-This should always be assessed on an individual basis to ensure it is appropriate and safe for your situation.
+In some cases, GLP-1 medications may be considered for people who have had bariatric surgery.
+This should always be discussed with your prescribing doctor to determine whether it is appropriate and safe for your individual situation.

-The focus is on how to support your body alongside the medication through nutrition, lifestyle, and practical strategies to help optimise your results and manage common challenges.
+The focus is on how to support your body alongside the medication through nutrition, lifestyle, and practical strategies to support your nutrition and wellbeing and navigate common challenges.
 Our goal with the masterclass is to help make this education more accessible to everyone.

 References